 Terminations:

 Despite having a well thought-out recruiting, hiring, and orientation process, the reality is situations can arise that require an employee to leave employment.
-In the event that a regular employee leaves employment, you as the supervisor should be aware of the steps requiredto successfully off board the employee.
+In the event that a regular employee leaves employment, you as the supervisor should be aware of the steps required to successfully off board the employee.

 Upon notice of the separation of a regular employee, submit a Termination /Retirement form to HRS and have the employee contact HRS to set up an exit interview.
 During that interview, HRS will discuss continuing insurance options, technology termination, accounting checkout, and key retrieval.
 Also make sure to inform the business manager so he/she can submit a Payroll Data form to HRS with the official end date to terminate the job.